 Where are We?

 We are based at the Canal Farm Vintage Centre just outside the little village of Harby in the picturesque Vale of Belvoir.
-Canal Farm, owned by award-winning tractor restorer Ben Craig, is the venue for our regular monthly meetings and annual show.
+Canal Farm, owned by award-winning tractor restorer Ben Craig, is the venue for our regular monthly meetings.

 What do we do?